-Inventory: In 2010, using grant funding and funds raised from community events, the City of Mossyrock purchased 32.5 acres of land adjacent to the Community Center to put in place our first ever city park.
-The project went from plans and dreams to a reality over the last several years, and the Klickitat Prairie Park has really taken shape.
-A state-of-the-art playground, parking lot, public restrooms, a covered picnic area, and a beautiful new amphitheater were erected, transforming the area from a mere hay field to a full - fledged recreation area with all the amenities, including barbecues, picnic tables, interpretive signage and an addition to the walking trail.
-Klickitat Prairie Park is located along State Street in Mossyrock, just south of the downtown area.
+The City of Mossyrock has one community park: Klickitat Prairie Park.
+In 2010, using grant funding and funds raised from community events, the City of Mossyrock purchased 32.5 acres of land adjacent to the Community Center to put in place our first ever city park, The community park classification is suited for more intensive recreational facilities, such as athletic complexes, swimming pools, picnicking, walking, viewing, and sitting areas.
+They are usually fifteen (15) acres or larger and contain recreational facilities that serve populations within a two (2) mile radius.
+Amenities available at Klickitat Prairie Park include, a state-of-the-art playground, parking lot, public restrooms, a covered picnic area, and a beautiful new amphitheater, signage and an addition to the walking trail.

-Passive Parks/Open Spaces: Passive Parks/Open Spaces are lands that are intended to be left primarily in their natural state with little or no facility improvements.
+In addition, Mossyrock contains several passive parks and open spaces.
+Passive parks and open spaces are lands that are intended to be left primarily in their natural state with little or no facility improvements.
 Passive parks and open space often contain distinctive geological, botanic, historic, scenic, or other critical area, or natural resource land features.
 They are intended for passive recreational use in a natural setting.

-Inventory:

-Table 1.
-Inventory of the City Passive Parks/Open Spaces by acreage

-Passive Park Inventory

-Park Inventory Passive Parks/Open Spaces

-Mossyrock Gardens .75

-Totals .75 acres

-MOSSYROCK GARDENS is located on each end of State Street with .46 acres on the west end and .29 acres on the east end.
-There is a picnic table in each with no parking at either location.

-MOSSYROCK COMMUNITY CENTER is located at 219 East State Street.
-This site supports civic functions, and recreational use of the property.

-TACOMA CITY LIGHT has a privately owned and operated camping and lake access facility with a swimming beach and a boat launch and 60 group camp sites.
+- MOSSYROCK GARDENS is located on each end of State Street with .46 acres on the west end and .29 acres on the east end for a total of 0.75 acres.
+There is a picnic table in each with no parking at either location. - MOSSYROCK COMMUNITY CENTER is located at 219 East State Street.
+This site supports civic functions, and recreational use of the property. - TACOMA CITY LIGHT has a privately owned and operated camping and lake access facility with a swimming beach and a boat launch and 60 group campsites.
 Tacoma City Light Mossyrock Park is approximately three (3) miles east of city limits.
-This is a pay to use facility.

-MAYFIELD LAKE COUNTY PARK is approximately four (4) miles west of city limits providing camping sites, children's play area, lake access swimming area and a boat launch.
-This is a pay to use camping facility.

-IKE KINSWA STATE PARK is approximately four and a half (4.5) miles north of city limits is a 454-acre camping facility.
+This is a pay to use facility. - MAYFIELD LAKE COUNTY PARK is approximately four (4) miles west of city limits providing camping sites, children's play area, lake access swimming area and a boat launch.
+This is a pay to use camping facility. - IKE KINSWA STATE PARK is approximately four and a half (4.5) miles north of city limits is a 454-acre camping facility.
 Ike Kinswa State Park provides 103 camp sites, 46,000 feet of shoreline, lake access via a boat launch and swimming beach.
 This is a pay to use camping facility.

-Private Open Space: In addition to the City-owned passive parks and open space noted above, there are privately-owned properties in Mossyrock that have "current use assessment" tax classification (authorized by RCW 84.34) for open space, timberlands, and agriculture.
+In addition to the City-owned passive parks and open space noted above, there are privately-owned properties in Mossyrock that have "current use assessment" tax classification (authorized by RCW 84.34) for open space, timberlands, and agriculture.
 While these properties are not available for active recreational uses, they provide visual open space as long as they remain in the "current use" tax classification of open space, farm and agriculture, or timberland.
 In 2010, the Lewis County Assessor's office reported 0 acres with a "current tax" designation of open space, 112.29 acres with agriculture and farm, 3.01 acres with timberland.